hpi-swa-teaching/OpenSqueakMap/packages/OpenSqueakMap.package/OSMStaticRule.class/README.md

 	basicAttributes:		<Dictionary>

 basicAttributes
-	- Dictionary that gets directly added to a RenderObject's renderAttributes in case my filter applies.
+	- Dictionary that gets directly added to a RenderObject's renderAttributes in case my filter applies (attribute->value).